Guitar lessons near me in Surprise , AZ

 Power Chords

-Edgard Javier taught 29 days ago
+Edgard Javier taught about 2 months ago

 The student and tutor focused on guitar technique, practicing finger dexterity exercises, chord transitions between E minor, A minor, and C major, and playing with a metronome.
 They also worked on arpeggio patterns for E minor and A minor.
 The student was advised to practice these exercises daily for five to ten minutes to see progress.